 Road-registered trail bikes can be ridden by anyone with a WA motorcycle licence on any open public road including roads in State Forests, National Parks and Drinking Water Catchment Areas.

 B Class Registration

 B Class registration is a conditional form of registration that is available for motorcycles and ATVs that do not have a compliance plate but to which have been fitted head and tail lights, a working stop light and a muffler that limits noise level to no more than 94 dbA.
 Mirrors, batteries and a horn are not required and choice of tyre is free.
-This is a restricted level of registration and B Class motorcycles and quads can only be used on a public road whilst participating in an event arranged by Motorcycling WA or other organisation approved by the DPI.
+This is a restricted level of registration and B Class motorcycles and quads can only be used on a public road whilst participating in an event arranged by Motorcycling WA or other organisation approved by the DoT.
 Third-party personal insurance cover is provided by the State Government Insurance Commission while the motorcycles or quads are being used in competition.
 Because of this limited insurance cover B Class Registration costs significantly less than A Class registration .
-Further details.
+Further details at Dept of Transport: